Gaiam Foldable Review

 The Gaiam Foldable mat is a 2mm thickness travel mat with integrated creases for maximum portability.
 It weighs only one pound and comes in a variety of colors and patterns.
-It's made of 6P free PVC (free from 6 harmful phthalates).
-It is 68" long and 24" wide.
+It's made of 6P free PVC (free from 6 harmful phthalates) and is 68" long and 24" wide.

 We scored the Gaiam Foldable mat in all of the same categories as the regular, full-thickness mats that we tested.
 While it didn't have a great all-around score, it still beat some regular mats overall for performance, including the Gaiam Premium.

 Traction is a key consideration when purchasing a yoga mat, particularly if you have a vinyasa-style practice.
 When you're holding your umpteenth Down Dog, you want your hands and feet to stay where you plant them.